Abandoned & Little-Known Airfields:

 According to the book “Homestead, Florida: From Railroad Boom to Sonic Boom”, “Homestead Municipal Airport was completed in December 1935.”

-The earliest depiction which has been located of Homestead Municipal Airport was on the July 1944 Miami Sectional Chart.
+The earliest depiction which has been located of Homestead Municipal Airport was on the June 1938 Miami Sectional Chart,

 The earliest photo which has been located of Homestead Municipal Airport was a circa 1940s photo of 4 Delta Air Corps Huff-Dalend crop-dusters.